kagg-design/disable-plugins/README.md

 # WordPress Plugin Disable Plugins

-Disable Plugins allows to disable unneeded plugins on certain urls/ajax calls to improve site performance.
+Disable Plugins allows disabling unneeded plugins on certain urls/ajax calls to improve site performance.

 # Description

-This is an must-use plugin (mu-plugin) which shall reside in mu-plugins folder.
+This is a must-use plugin (mu-plugin) which shall reside in mu-plugins folder.

 ## Usage

 Define filters in
 `wp-content/mu-plugins/filters.json`, using `wp-content/mu-plugins/disable-plugins/filters.sample.json` as a sample.

 Filters to have the following structure